timliang4/HCpostureGuard/README.md

 If your face falls below the blue line, an alert sound will be played (if you're in another tab) and a red "Bad Posture" message will appear on the right side.

+You can always click "Capture Posture" again if you want a new threshold.
 Feel free to edit the parameters to your liking!